-QUARTERLY REPORT PURSUANT TO SE EXCHANGE ACT OF 1934 CCTION 13 OR 15(d) OF THE SECURITIES For the quarter ended March 31, 2011 TRANSITION REPORT PURSUANT TO SE EXCHANGE ACT OF 1934 CCTION 13 OR 15(d) OF THE SECURITIES For the Transition Period fromtoto Commission File Number er: 814-00235 Rand Capital C (Exact Name of Registrant as spec - (State or C New York Other Jurisdiction of Incorporation or organization) 16-0961359 (IRS Employer Identification No.) 2200 Rand Building, Buffalo, NY (Address of Principal executive offices) 14203 (Zip Code) (716) 853-086 (Registrant's telephone number, Exchange A check mark whether the registrant (1) has filed all reports required to f 1934 during the preceding 12 months (or for such short (2) has been subject to such filing requirements for the past er period that the registrant was required to file such an accelerated filer, a non-accelerated filer, or a smaller lerated filer" and "smaller reporting company" in Rule 12b-2 Large accele ccelerated filer ☑ Smaller reporting company ☐ smaller reporting company) Indicate by o check mark whether the registrant is a shell company (as defi ned in Rule 12b-2 of the Act).
-Yes □ No ☑ As of May 4 e, 2011 there were 6,818,934 shares of the registrant's comme on stock outstanding.
+QUARTERLY REPORT PURSUANT TO SE EXCHANGE ACT OF 1934 CCTION 13 OR 15(d) OF THE SECURITIES For the quarter ended September 30, 2011 TRANSITION REPORT PURSUANT TO SE EXCHANGE ACT OF 1934 CTION 13 OR 15(d) OF THE SECURITIES For the Transition Period fromtoto Commission File Number er: 814-00235 Rand Capital C (Exact Name of Registrant as spec - (State or New York Other Jurisdiction of Incorporation or organization) 16-0961359 (IRS Employer Identification No.) 2200 Rand Building, Buffalo, NY (Address of Principal executive offices) 14203 (Zip Code) (716) 853-080 (Registrant's telephone number, Exchange A check mark whether the registrant (1) has filed all reports req Act of 1934 during the preceding 12 months (or for such short d (2) has been subject to such filing requirements for the past er period that the registrant was required to file such check mark whether the registrant is a large accelerated filer, ompany.
+See the definitions of "large accelerated filer," "accelerated Act.
+Large accel ccelerated filer ☑ Smaller reporting company ☐ smaller reporting company) Indicate by check mark whether the registrant is a shell company (as defi ned in Rule 12b-2 of the Act).
+Yes □ No ☑ As of Nove ember 4, 2011 there were 6,818,934 shares of the registrant's of common stock outstanding.